vrhughes/DS4002_Case_Study_Fertility_Time_Series/README.md

 # DS4002_Case_Study_Fertility_Time_Series

 ## Hook and Rubric
+The hook document describing the case study is titled HookDocument.pdf and is located in the main part of the repository.
+Similarly, the rubric document is titled Rubric.pdf and is located in the main part of the repository.
+The rubric document outlines formatting details, final deliverables and submission requirements, and tips on how to approach this case study.

 ## Data
 The required raw datasets for this study are:
-1. GDP-Per-Capita-Current-USD.csv
+1. GDP_per_capita_current_USD.csv
-2. Homicides-Per-100000.csv
+2. homicides_per_100000.csv
-3. attainment_and_fertility.csv
+3. womens_educational_attainment.csv
-4. children-born-per-woman.csv
+4. fertility_rate.csv
-5. fertility-rate-with-projections.csv
+5. UN_fertility_projections.csv
 6. infant_mortality.csv
+7. life-expectancy.csv
-7. life-expectancy.csv are both located under materials/data and can be accessed They can all be found in the DATA folder.
+They can all be found in the DATA folder.

 <details>
 <summary>The corresponding references for the datasets are listed as needed.</summary>